kahrabian/al-folio/_pages/about.md

 social: true
 ---

-I am an M.Sc. student at [McGill University](http://www.mcgill.ca/) at [School of Computer Science](http://www.cs.mcgill.ca/).
+I am an M.Sc. student at [McGill University](http://www.mcgill.ca/) at the [School of Computer Science](http://www.cs.mcgill.ca/).
 Currently, I am working as a Research Assistant under the supervision of professor [Jin Guo](http://jguo-web.com/) in [Knowledge Enhanced Software Connectivity (KESEC)](http://jguo-web.com/lab.html) lab.
-Previously, I received my B.Sc. in Computer Science from [School of Mathematics, Statistics and Computer Science](http://science.ut.ac.ir/en/math) at the [University of Tehran](https://ut.ac.ir/en).
+Previously, I received my B.Sc. in Computer Science from the [School of Mathematics, Statistics and Computer Science](http://science.ut.ac.ir/en/math) at the [University of Tehran](https://ut.ac.ir/en).

-My research interests are in Machine Learning, Natural Language Processing, Information Retrieval, and Software Engineering.
+My research interests lie at the intersection of Machine Learning, Natural Language Processing, and Software Engineering, with a current emphasis on the Representation Learning.